-If we ate only from the seasonal harvest (as our ancient ancestors and most mammals still do), we would be loading up on these fruits and veggies… with a purpose!
+If we ate only from the seasonal harvest (as our ancient ancestors did and most mammals still do), we would be loading up on these fruits and veggies… with a purpose!

 This storage of fat provides the insulation needed and energy reserves required for the winter-spring “famine” waiting around the corner.

-September is the beginning of a major shift, as we go from carbohydrate-feasting to fat-burning fasting next spring.
 It all starts now… so get ready and enjoy the last month of summer!

 See also Sex on the Road Less Traveled